July 4 Independence Day

 Happy Birthday, America!!!!!

 The thirteen colonies officially became the original thirteen states, when representatives from those colonies signed the “Articles of Confederation” on March 1, 1781.
 Originally, the states were a loose confederation consisting of strong states’ rights along with a weak central government.
 The original concept didn’t work very well in practice.
 As a result, a Constitutional Convention was held in 1787, resulting in the Constitution of the United States of America.
 On September 7, 1787, the members of the convention signed the Constitution.
 But, it required ratification by nine of the original thirteen states before becoming official.
-On June 21, 1788, New Hampshire became the ninth date to ratify the Constitution.
+On June 21, 1788, New Hampshire became the ninth state to ratify the Constitution.
 On March 4, 1789, the Constitution formally replaced the Articles of Confederation.
-On September 25, 1789, the first Congress of the United States adopted the first 12 Amendments.
+Then, on September 25, 1789, the first Congress of the United States adopted the first 12 Amendments.
+Today, there are 27 Amendments to the U.S. Constitution.

 The Original Thirteen Colonies